ophub/amlogic-s9xxx-openwrt/README.md

 ## Resource Description

-When making the OpenWrt system, the files used, such as [kernel](https://github.com/ophub/kernel) and [u-boot](https://github.com/ophub/u-boot), are the same files used to create the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system.
-In order to avoid repeated maintenance, related content has been classified and placed in the corresponding resource repositories, and will be automatically downloaded from the relevant repositories during use.
+When building the OpenWrt system, the [kernel](https://github.com/ophub/kernel) and [u-boot](https://github.com/ophub/u-boot) files used are the same as those used to build the [Armbian](https://github.com/ophub/amlogic-s9xxx-armbian) system.
+To avoid redundant maintenance, related content has been organized into the corresponding resource repositories and will be automatically downloaded from them during use.

-The [u-boot](https://github.com/ophub/u-boot), [kernel](https://github.com/ophub/kernel) and other resources used by this system mainly come from the [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) project.
-Some files are shared by users in the [Pull](https://github.com/ophub/amlogic-s9xxx-openwrt/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-openwrt/issues) of the [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel) / [u-boot](https://github.com/ophub/u-boot) and other projects. `unifreq` has opened the door for us to use OpenWrt in TV boxes.
-Deeply influenced by him, my firmware production and usage follow his consistent standards.
-To thank these pioneers and sharers, I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
-Once again, I want to thank everyone for giving new life and meaning to the boxes.
+The [u-boot](https://github.com/ophub/u-boot), [kernel](https://github.com/ophub/kernel), and other resources used by this system are primarily derived from the [unifreq/openwrt_packit](https://github.com/unifreq/openwrt_packit) project.
+Some files are contributed by users through [Pull Requests](https://github.com/ophub/amlogic-s9xxx-openwrt/pulls) and [Issues](https://github.com/ophub/amlogic-s9xxx-openwrt/issues) in the [amlogic-s9xxx-openwrt](https://github.com/ophub/amlogic-s9xxx-openwrt) / [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) / [luci-app-amlogic](https://github.com/ophub/luci-app-amlogic) / [kernel](https://github.com/ophub/kernel) / [u-boot](https://github.com/ophub/u-boot) and other projects. `unifreq` pioneered the use of OpenWrt in TV boxes.
+Deeply influenced by his work, my firmware production and usage follow his consistent standards.
+To acknowledge these pioneers and contributors, I have recorded them in [CONTRIBUTORS.md](https://github.com/ophub/amlogic-s9xxx-armbian/blob/main/CONTRIBUTORS.md).
+Once again, thank you to everyone for giving new life and meaning to these boxes.

 ## Other Distributions

-- [unifreq](https://github.com/unifreq/openwrt_packit) has made `OpenWrt` systems for more boxes such as Amlogic, Rockchip, and Allwinner.
-It is a benchmark in the box circle, recommended for use.
+- [unifreq](https://github.com/unifreq/openwrt_packit) has built `OpenWrt` systems for a wide range of boxes including Amlogic, Rockchip, and Allwinner platforms.
+It is the benchmark project in the TV box community and is highly recommended.
-- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system used in the box, which is also applicable in devices that support OpenWrt.
+- The [amlogic-s9xxx-armbian](https://github.com/ophub/amlogic-s9xxx-armbian) project provides the `Armbian` system for TV boxes, which is also compatible with devices that support OpenWrt.
-- The [fnnas](https://github.com/ophub/fnnas) project provides the `FnNAS` system used in the box, which is also applicable to devices that support OpenWrt.
+- The [fnnas](https://github.com/ophub/fnnas) project provides the `FnNAS` system for TV boxes, which is also compatible with devices that support OpenWrt.

 ## Links